NearlyTRex/Stem/glutshell/trunk/ReadMe.txt

 Shell_openURL() is not implemented by glutshell.
 Calling it has no effect.

-Shell_openFileDialog and Shell_saveFileDialog display nothing and always return false.
+Shell_openFileDialog() and Shell_saveFileDialog() display nothing and always return false.
 Use a platform-native shell if you want to browse for files.

+Shell_systemBeep() has no effect.

 Multiple display support is unimplemented.
 The Shell functions that deal with displays behave in the following way:
 - Shell_getDisplayCount() always returns 1
 - Shell_getDisplayIndexFromWindow() always returns 0
 - Shell_getDisplayBounds() ignores its displayIndex parameter and may return unexpected width/height values for if multiple displays are attached
 - Shell_enterFullScreen() ignores its displayIndex parameter and will enter full screen mode on the main display or the display containing the main window
+- Shell_getSafeWindowRect() returns the same values as Shell_getDisplayBounds()